nsanderson147/Fissure-Senior-Project/README.md

 # Fissure-Senior-Project

 The source code is located in Fissure_Source.
 Because of Github's mass file upload limit some of the folders in the source folder are compressed.
-Just extract them and they should open in Unity.
+Just extract them and the project folder should open in Unity.

 To play the game
 Download the most recent zip (FissureFinalBuild) and extract.
 Run FISSURE.exe to start.